Types Of Building Foundations

 Seismic Considerations in Foundation Design

 In earthquake-prone regions, foundations must be designed to resist seismic forces.
 Techniques such as base isolation and reinforced concrete are commonly used to enhance stability.
-To build earthquake-resistant homes, these methods are integrated into the foundation design to ensure safety during seismic events.
+To build earthquake-resistant Homes, these methods are integrated into the foundation design to ensure safety during seismic events.

 Protecting Foundations from Water Damage